aseveritt/scBAMpler/README.md

 homogeneity you will be varying — `CellLine` in the test data, but it can be any categorical per-cell annotation.

-We generated the distributed file from an ArchR project.
+We generated the file from an ArchR project.
 That route requires R and is not part of the pipeline itself, so it lives in
 [Appendix: building the H5 from an ArchR project](#appendix-building-the-h5-from-an-archr-project).

 ### 2. Make small, pseudobulks of identical size.
-Next, we build pseudobulk profiles and collect summary information to support a bottom-up approach for constructing mixed synthetic populations.
+Next, we build pseudobulk profiles and collect summary information to support the bottom-up approach for constructing mixed synthetic populations.

-Cells are clustered within each group given by --label-col; CellLine is used here, but any categorical annotation works. --cluster-size sets the unit for everything downstream — we use 50 because the tutorial dataset is small; the manuscript used 5000.
+Cells are clustered within each group given by --label-col; CellLine is used here, but any categorical annotation works.
+--cluster-size sets the unit for everything downstream — we use 50 because the tutorial dataset is small; the manuscript used 5000.
 Pass the same value to mix-pseudobulks in the next step.

 ```
 $ scBAMpler make-pseudobulks \